yusukebe/ramen-api/README.md

 ## Contribution

-You can contribute a Ramen content to this project not only by writing code.
+You can contribute to Ramen API by adding Ramen content to this project.
+Not only by writing code.

 ### Adding a new shop

-If this is first time, you should write lines about you.
+If this is first time, you should write about you.

 ```sh
 mkdir ./content/authors/{authorId}